carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 This lesson will introduce you to some of the key concepts and sub-domains of ML such as Supervised learning, Unsupervised learning, as well as the very basics of Neural Networks.

-The figure below provides a nice overview of some of the sub-domains of ML and even techniques used within each sub-domain and we recommend checking out XXXX FOR A MORE COMPREHENSIVE OVERVIEW OF ML TECHNIQUES AND EXAMPLES OF THESE (SKLEARN DOCOS???).
-In blue we highlight the sub-domains covered in this lesson: Classical learning techniques such as regression, classification, clustering, and dimension reduction, as well as a brief glimpse into neural networks using perceptrons.
+The figure below provides a nice overview of some of the sub-domains of ML and even techniques used within each sub-domain.
+We recommend checking out the Scikit Learn [webpage](https://scikit-learn.org/stable/index.html) for a good overview of, and links to in-depth details of, the topics we will cover in this lesson.
+Highlighted in blue are the topics covered in this lesson: Classical learning techniques such as regression, classification, clustering, and dimension reduction, as well as a brief glimpse into neural networks using perceptrons.

 ![Types of Machine Learning](../fig/ML_summary.png)